lucas-rodrigues-goes/framework-dnd/README.md

 # Azuth D&D Framework

 This framework aims to provide an automated D&D experience for **MapTool**, offering a more game-like experience for both players and the DM.
-Although it is based on **D&D 5e core rules**, it incorporates a lot of ideas from other editions and homebrew systems (mostly combat).
+Although it is based on **D&D 5e core rules**, it incorporates a lot of ideas from other editions and homebrew systems you can find those [here](https://github.com/lucas-rodrigues-goes/azuth-dnd/tree/main/docs/rules).

 ## Main Features